zogzog/cubicweb/doc/book/en/tutorials/tools/windmill.rst

 If you are using firefox as client, consider the "firebug" option.

-You can refine the test by the *loadtest* windmill option:
+If you have a running instance, you can refine the test by the *loadtest* windmill option:

     windmill -m firebug loadtest=<test_file.py> <instance url>

-But use the internal windmill shell to explore available commands:
+Or use the internal windmill shell to explore available commands:

     windmill -m firebug shell <instance url>